DaRos97/wavespin/progress.md

 ### Open boundary
 - Input of experimental parameters
-- Need to pass to a class-based code, the parameter passing is too complicated
 - Implement the non-rectangular geometry
+- Add momentum identification plot when doing the dat
-- New sub-module for the Fourier transform
+- Add option for plotting the Bogoliubov wavefunctions

 ## Dynamic